 Best Trick-or-Treat Neighborhoods in Marin

-Halloween may be one of everyone's favorite holidays, but trick-or-treating, once its primary activity, is kind of a lost art these days.
-It used to be you'd just trick-or-treat in your neighborhood, but many communities just aren't Halloween friendly these days.
-In fact, it seems that many otherwise bustling neighborhoods are ghost towns on Halloween night.
+Halloween may be one of everyone's favorite holidays, but trick-or-treating is kind of a lost art these days.
+It used to be you'd just trick-or-treat in your neighborhood, but many communities just aren't Halloween friendly.
+In fact, it seems that many otherwise bustling neighborhoods become ghost towns, so to speak, on Halloween night.

-If you happen to live in one that does go all out for Halloween, good for you!
-Otherwise, you might want to seek out another neighborhood in which to find that Halloween spirit—plenty of families do.
+If you happen to live in a place that does go all out for Halloween, then you're in luck!
+Otherwise, you might want to seek out another nearby neighborhood in which to find that Halloween spirit—plenty of families in Marin County do.

-Here's out list of Marin County's top (in no particular order) trick-or-treat Halloween hot spots, as chosen by our readers, friends, and Facebook page fans.
+Here's out list of Marin's top (in no particular order) trick-or-treat Halloween hot spots, as chosen by our readers, friends, and Facebook fans.
 If you're sure you know of a neighborhood where the trick-or-treat action is even better than these, let us know.
-Leave a comment or send us an email!
 (Of course if you want to keep your favorite Marin trick-or-treat spot a secret, that's OK, too.)

-- Hamilton, Novato—The Hamilton neighborhood in Novato is full of families and enjoys a sort of small-town atmosphere.
-It's the go-to trick-or-treat spot of many Marinites.
+- Hamilton, Novato—The Hamilton neighborhood in Novato is full of families and enjoys a close-knight, small-town atmosphere.
+It's the go-to trick-or-treat spot of many Marin families.

-- Peacock Drive, San Rafael—This street in San Rafael's Peacock Gap neighborhood is safe and boasts a good concentration of homes to visit on Halloween.
+- Knight Drive, San Rafael—This street in San Rafael's Glenwood neighborhood is safe, and has plenty of decorated homes and Halloween spirit and atmosphere.

-- Sycamore Avenue, Mill Valley—This leafy residential street is home to a great park (Sycamore Park) and a lot of families.
+- Sycamore Avenue, Mill Valley—This leafy residential street is home to a great park (Sycamore Park) and plenty of families.
 It becomes a party in the streets on Halloween!

-- Shady Lane, Ross—The tony town of Ross has autumn atmosphere galore, and stylish street becomes a safe pedestrian zone on Halloween night.
+- Shady Lane, Ross—The town of Ross has autumn atmosphere galore, and stylish Shady Lane, which runs between Ross and San Anselmo, becomes a safe pedestrian zone on Halloween night.

 - Caledonia Street, Sausalito.
 Away from the touristy hustle and bustle of Bridgeway, the Caledonia Street neighborhood is where the locals come to shop and dine.
-Caledonia and its nearby streets are also apparently a great place to trick-or-treat.
+Caledonia and its nearby streets are a great place to trick-or-treat, too.
 It's also where Sausalito's city-sponsored trick-or-treat lane and other Halloween activities take place from 5:45–8 pm.